 Other important cannabinoids include CBG (Cannabigerol), CBC (Cannabichromene), and CBN (Cannabinol).
 These are just a few examples of the cannabinoids that the scientific community has identified.
 There may be more cannabinoids that have yet to be discovered.
-The following is a brief overview of some of the more common cannabinoids aside from CBD.

 How does CBD work?

 As mentioned above, CBD works on specific receptors (cannabinoid receptors) in the biological system known as the Endocannabinoid System or ECS.
 Most animal species, including many invertebrates, have some form of an ECS.
 In our explanation, we will limit our discussion to the human ECS.

 Only recently discovered, the Endocannabinoid system is considered one of the most significant biological systems in the human body.
 Labeled as one of the most important discoveries of the late 20th century, scientists are still working to obtain a better understanding of how the ECS works.
 The ECS is a complex system composed of neurotransmitters known as endocannabinoids, cannabinoid receptors, transport proteins and receptor enzymes.
 Thought to play a major role in physiologic and cognitive functions, it has been described as "a bridge between the body and the mind."

 - Movement and coordination

 Endocannabinoids are the body’s naturally occurring cannabinoids, so named because of their similarity to the phytocannabinoids that are found in Cannabis.
 Two major endocannabinoids that have been identified include Anandamide (AEA) and 2-Arachidonoylglycerol (2-AG).
 Both AEA and 2-AG are produced on demand by the body and have distinct properties when acting on receptors in the Endocannabinoid system.